Ethiopia – Dec 21-Jan 7, 2023

 Flight: Ethiopian Airlines Khartoum to Addis Ababa KRT-ADD 11:25-14:30.

 ON Mad Vervet Hostel.
-The only hostel in Addis, it was very cheap at $8 for a dorm room and $12 for a private.
+The only hostel in Addis was cheap at $8 for a dorm room and $12 for a private.
 The rooms were perfectly adequate but we had no water most of the time.
 They arrange tours to Afar and Omo.

 ADDIS ABABA

 Day 2 Thur Dec 21.
-I used share vans (5-15 birr) and walked a lot to see the following.
+I used share vans (5-15 birr) and walked to see the following.

 Ethnological Museum.
 In Haile Selasse’s former palace, it has an eclectic collection on two floors.
-Labeling is erratic.
+Labelling is erratic.
 Visit H.S” apartment with a turquoise blue bathroom.
 200 EP

 St. George’s Cathedral.
-Ethiopian Orhtodox, it is octagonal in shape, a central altar area under a big dome is surrounded by two corridors.
-I waited an hour for it to open at 2pm.
-Many devotees kissing the gates and walls and praying.
-Inside there was a lot of incense, People wearing shawls.
+Ethiopian Orthodox, octagonal in shape, and a central altar area under a big dome surrounded by two corridors.
+I waited an hour for it to open at 2 pm.
+Many devotees kissed the gates and walls and prayed.
+Inside there was a lot of incense and people wearing shawls.

 The Africa Unbound Museum.
 A private museum developed by a lovely woman, it presents a humanitarian view of the world.
 All in English and seen with a guide.
 Have a coffee on the veranda where I talked with the owner.
 400 SP

 Monument to the Lion of Judah.
-In a triangular round about, a lion with a crown and holding a Coptic lance sits on a stone plinth.
+In a triangular roundabout, a lion with a crown and a Coptic lance sits on a stone plinth.

 Red Terror Martyrs Memorial Museum.
 In the NM The Dark Side series, it was established in 2010 as a memorial to those who died during the Red Terror under the Derg government.
 The museum has displays of torture instruments, skulls and bones, coffins, bloody clothes and photographs of victims.
 In free tours of the museum, guides show the history leading up to the Red Terror (starting from Haile Selassie’s 80th birthday celebration), the actions taken toward citizens who opposed the Derg, how the prisoners were treated and how they secretly communicated among each other.